Blog, Hairloss

 foods that help in hair growth.
 Assortment of colourful healthy foods.

-There are a few causes of hair loss, and poor diet is one of the first triggers to take into account.
+There are a few causes of hair loss, and a poor diet is one of the first triggers to take into account.
 You might be snacking on junk foods recently or skipping meals every two times per day.
 Various food habits like these interfere with hair loss.
 This blog is all about the diet you should and should not follow.
 Incorporating these changes will transform your hair even without any external treatments.

 The Link Between Diet and Hair Loss